math-milan/requestRender/README.md

     f.write(html)
 ```

-# What needs to Improve
+# What needs to improve

 1. The logging off the Browser needs be disabeld.
 2. A methode to determin if a website has loaded fully.
 At the moment the software just waits a 3 Seconds.